TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/mkr1310/_index.md

 {{< figure src="stack-prov.png" alt="" >}}

-In our device overview, we can now see three rows: Device EUI, Application EUI and App Key.
-We are going to need these values for then next steps.
+In your device overview   you can now see three rows under Activation information: **Device EUI, Application EUI and App Key**.
+You are going to need these values for the next steps.

 {{< figure src="device-overview.png" alt="" >}}

 ## Connecting board to Stack

 Now let's go back to the **FirstConfiguration** sketch again.
 To be safe, reset your board and open the Serial Monitor again.
 Once the program starts, it will start asking questions in the Serial Monitor.
-The first one is if we are using OTAA or ABP.
-We will use OTAA, so we can enter a "**1**" in the monitor and hit "**send**" (or enter).
+The first one is if you are using OTAA or ABP.
+We are going to use OTAA, so you can enter a "**1**" in the message field and hit enter.

-Now it will ask you for your **APP EUI** and **APP KEY**.
-Simply copy these from their respective **Activation information** fields inside {{% tts %}}.
-Once we have entered them, the device will try to connect to TTN.
+Then it will ask you for your **APP EUI** and **APP KEY**.
+First copy the **AppEUI** from it's respective **Activation information** fields inside {{% tts %}}, then enter it in the message field, hit enter, and repeat for the other one.
+Once you have entered them, the device will try to connect to TTN.

 {{< figure src="monitor-prov.png" alt="" >}}

 Now go to {{% tts %}}, you should see the device connecting.
-But we need a payload formatter.
+But you are going to need a payload formatter.

-As the payload comes in a HEX format, we will need to decode it using a **Payload Formatter**.
-In {{% tts %}} console, on the overview page of your device, navigate to **Payload formatters > Uplink**.
+As the payload comes in a HEX format, you will need to decode it using a **Payload Formatter**.
+To do this, in your application on {{% tts %}}, click on **Payload formatters**.

-Here, we can enter a custom code, that will convert the incoming data in HEX format to a simple text format.
-Below is an example written in JavaScript.
+{{< figure src="stack-pf.png" alt="Serial Monitor" width="70%" >}}

+Make sure that **Custom Javascript formatter** is selected here from the dropdown

+{{< figure src="custom-js.png" alt="Serial Monitor" width="70%"   >}}

+Now in the **Formatter code** field, replace it with this formatter:

 ```js
 function Decoder(bytes, port) {